-'Dumb' isn't, of course, a word that any retailer will ever use, prefering a term like ‘feature phone’.
-Either way, we're talking about basic phones that can handle calls, are relatively robust, and will, in all likelihood, only need charging once a week rather than twice a day.
-And while they certainly won't be the best camera phones, they'll normally have some kind of camera on board.
+'Dumb' isn't, of course, a word that many retailers will use, preferring terms like ‘feature phone’.
+Either way, we're talking about basic phones that can handle calls, are relatively robust, and probably only need charging once a week.

 Best budget